Bridging Visual Intuition and Chemical Expertise: An Autonomous Analysis Framework for Nonadiabatic Dynamics Simulations via Mentor-Engineer-Student Collaboration: Conclusion

 We developed VisU, a visual-LLM-driven framework for fully automated, unsupervised analysis of nonadiabatic molecular dynamics (NAMD) trajectories.
 By emulating the collaborative workflow of a research group through a three-tier ``\textit{Mentor-Engineer-Student}'' cooperation, VisU establishes a new research paradigm that systematically integrates visual reasoning with domain-specific chemical knowledge, enabling the identification of dominant decay channels in the nonadiabatic dynamics and their underlying mechanisms of photoinduced reactions.

 The powerful analysis capability of VisU is stems from the integration of two state-of-the-art large language models: Doubao-Seed-1.6-Vision, which provides expert-level visual reasoning, and DeepSeek-V3.2, which enables adaptive tool-calling and script construction.
-This synergy facilitates a multi-agent paradigm that orchestrates a comprehensive four-module workflow: \textit{Preprocessing}, \textit{Recursive Channel Discovery}, \textit{Important-Motion Identification}, and \textit{Validation and Mechanistic Summary}.
+This synergy facilitates a multiagent paradigm that orchestrates a comprehensive four-module workflow: \textit{Preprocessing}, \textit{Recursive Channel Discovery}, \textit{Important-Motion Identification}, and \textit{Validation and Mechanistic Summary}.

 In a representative case study, VisU successfully identified four distinct nonadiabatic channels, uncovered the corresponding leading reactive coordinates, and automatically handled mirror-symmetry merging.
 Furthermore, it performed cross-channel comparisons and generated a comprehensive, figure-rich academic report without human intervention.
 The framework demonstrated a professional-grade ability to reproduce dominant mechanistic features reported in previous work \cite{zhuPrincipalComponentAnalysis2022a,liu2025automatedframeworkanalyzingstructural}.
 Remarkably, starting only from raw NAMD simulation outputs and minimal text prompts, the entire protocol is executed through autonomous visual inspection and expert-like guidance, powered by advanced vision-reasoning LLMs.
+These results demonstrate that VisU offers a fully automated, human-like approach for the mechanistic interpretation of NAMD trajectories, substantially lowering the barrier to routine photochemical analysis.